golang-design/research/content/posts/zero-alloc-call-sched.md

 MainThreadCall-8    2.00 ±0%
 ```

-The benchmark result indicates that calling an empty function directly in Go
+The benchmark result indicates that calling an empty function directly
-will `1ns` whereas schedule the same empty function to the main thread
+in Go will `1ns` whereas schedule the same empty function to
-will spend `448ns`.
+the main thread will spend `448ns`.
 Thus the cost is `447ns`.

-Moreover, when we talk about cost,
-we actually care about the cost of CPU as well as memory consumption.
+Moreover, when we talk about cost, we care about the cost of CPU and
-According to the second report regarding `allocs/op`, the result shows
+memory consumption.
+According to the second report regarding `allocs/op`,
-scheduling an empty function to the mainthread will cost `120B` allocation.
+the result shows scheduling an empty function to the `mainthread`
+will cost `120B` allocation.

-Allocation of `120B` per operation might not be a big deal from our first impression.
+Allocation of `120B` per operation might not be a big deal from
-However, if we consider the actual use case of this package, i.e. managing GUI rendering
+our first impression.
+However, if we consider the actual use case of
-calls, either CPU or memory allocation can be propagated to a huge cost over time.
+this package, i.e., managing GUI rendering calls, either CPU or
+memory allocation can be propagated to a considerable cost over time.
-If we are dealing with rendering, especially graphical rendering, the fresh rate
+If we are dealing with rendering, especially graphical rendering,
-is typically minimum 25fps, ideally 30fps or even higher.
+the new rate is typically a minimum of 25fps, ideally 30fps or even higher.

-This means, every 5 minutes, without considering mouse button, movements,
+That means, for every 5 minutes, without considering mouse button,
-and keystrokes, a GUI application will allocate at least:
+movements, and keystrokes, a GUI application will allocate at least:

 $$
 5 \times 60\times 30 \times 120 \text{byte} = 1.08 \text{MiB}
 $$

-A directly impact from an excessive allocation behavior is the runtime garbage
+A direct impact from an excessive allocation behavior is the runtime
-collector and the scavenger.
-With higher allocation rate, the garbage collector
+garbage collector and the scavenger.
+With a higher allocation rate,
-is triggered more often, and the scavenger releases memory to the OS more often.
+the garbage collector is triggered more often, and the scavenger
+releases memory to the OS more often.
+Because more works are produced
-Because of more works are produced for the GC, the GC will also consume more
+for the GC, the GC will also consume more CPU from the system.
-CPU from the system.
-It is good enough to say the entire application is
-a vicious circle.
+It is good enough to say the entire application is a vicious circle.

-The following is a trace information of that above application runs in 6 minutes, the total heap allocation is actually 1.41 MiB (2113536-630784 byte), preety close to what we predicted before.
+The following is trace information of that above application runs
+in 6 minutes, and the total heap allocation is 1.41 MiB
+(2113536-630784 byte), pretty close to what we predicted before.

 ![](./../assets/zero-alloc-call-sched/naive-sched-trace-1.png)
 ![](./../assets/zero-alloc-call-sched/naive-sched-trace-2.png)

-Where does the allocation come from?
+Where does the allocation occur?
 How can we deal with these issues?
-How to optimize the exisiting naive implementation?
+How to optimize the existing naive implementation?
-Let's find out in the next section.
+Let us find out in the next section.

 ## Optimal Threading Control

-The first optimization comes to the attempt of avoid allocating
+The first optimization comes to the attempt to avoid allocating channels.
-channels.
-In our `Call` implementation, we allocate a signal channel
+In our `Call` implementation, we allocate a signal channel for
-for every function that we need to call from the main thread:
+every function that we need to call from the main thread:

 ```go {linenos=inline,hl_lines=[3],linenostart=1}
 // Call calls f on the main thread and blocks until f finishes.